 Sadly, the game locks up DOSbox randomly, so I can’t really get much in terms of screenshots besides these.
 Oh well, maybe one day DOSbox will play them, or someone will find a way to make them work.

 I’m going to leave you with CGA Wink Martindale one more time.
 Because I like it.
-It’s so goofy.
+It’s so goofy, as if Wink Martindale Has a Posse.
 Someone went through all this effort to make something as silly as